afableco/demographilia/content/authors/admin/_index.md

 #   icon_pack: fab
 #   link: https://github.com/gcushen
 # superuser: true
-title: Afableco
+title:
 ---

 I am too embarassed to say who I am -- maybe later.
-For the moment, just know I a plodder trying to get along in this world.
+For the moment, just know I am a plodder trying to get along in this world.
+I strive to be better person, but I rarely make progress.

-The word *Afableco* is the Esperanto word for affability, kindness.
-I would like to think that discribes me, but sometimes I worry I am more like Larry Underwood - just less interesting.
+*Afableco* means friendliness, affability and kindness in Esperanto.
+I would like to think that describes me, but sometimes I worry I am more like Larry Underwood - just less interesting.

-I follows the [Giants Netball](https://giantsnetball.com.au/) team in the [Super Netball](https://supernetball.com.au/).
+I follow the [Giants Netball](https://giantsnetball.com.au/) team in the [Super Netball](https://supernetball.com.au/).

-I live on the land of Ngunnawal people, who are the Traditional Custodians of the ACT.
+I live and work on the land of Ngunnawal people.

 <!--- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}. --->